IBM/aspera-cli/README.md

 It provides the following commands for `ascp` subcommand:

 - `show` : shows the path of `ascp` used
-- `use` : list,download connect client versions available on internet
+- `use` : specify the ascp path to use
 - `products` : list Aspera transfer products available locally
-- `connect` : list,download connect client versions available on internet
+- `connect` : list and download connect client versions available on internet

 #### Show path of currently used `ascp`